pagegwood/wings/README.md

 	selector: '#foo'
 }
 ```
-Example: Prevent a component from being created
+Example: Prevent a component from being created.

 ```js
 'path/to/your/flight/component': {